jbranchaud/mybin/README.md

 Example 1: `jekyll-post "First Jekyll Post"` which will generate a file in the current directory with a name like 2013-01-01-First-Jekyll-Post.md.

+Example 2: `jekyll-post -D _posts "How to Shotgun a Beer"` which will generate a file in the _posts directory (relative to the current directory) with a name like 2013-01-01-How-to-Shotgun-a-Beer.md.

-Example 2: `jekyll-post -d 2012-12-31 "Happy New Year"` will generate a file in the current directory with the name 2012-12-31-Happy-New-Year.md.
+Example 3: `jekyll-post -d 2012-12-31 "Happy New Year"` will generate a file in the current directory with the name 2012-12-31-Happy-New-Year.md.

 License